Redis in Shopware 6: Complete Configuration Guide for Faster eCommerce

 - Recommended Eviction Policy: volatile-lru (only removes expired data).

-Step-by-Step Guide to Integrating Redis in Shopware 6
+How to Integrate Redis in Shopware 6 Step by Step Guide

 Step 1: Install Redis on Your Server